Nevada DUI probation revocation hearings explained

 Since courts typically impose a 6-month suspended sentence for a first or second Nevada DUI, a revocation of your Nevada DUI probation can mean spending up to half a year in jail.

-To help you better understand Nevada’s DUI probation revocation consequences, our Reno and Las Vegas, Nevada criminal defense lawyers discuss the following, below:
+To help you better understand Nevada’s DUI probation revocation consequences, our Las Vegas DUI lawyers discuss the following, below:

 - 1. What is Nevada DUI probation?

 - 2. What happens if I violate my DUI probation?